-Credits, 2 sem. hrs.
 This is the second of a multi-semester course.
-This semester focuses on concepts and practices related to evaluation and management of psychiatric diseases and conditions as well as behavioral issues that impact upon the health and well-being of patients.
+This semester is primarily focused on the concepts and practices related to evaluation and management of psychiatric diseases and conditions as well as behavioral issues that impact upon the health and well-being of patients.
 Substance abuse and addictive behaviors are covered.
-Topics in psychopathology including depression, anxiety, psychosis, obesity and other eating disorders, personality disorders, and psychiatric emergencies with an emphasis on clinical diagnosis and management are also presented.
-Concepts of development and behavior in relation to mental health, sexual and gender identity will also be discussed.
-Students will be required to complete an individual service learning project.
+Topics in psychiatric medicine with an emphasis on clinical diagnosis and management are also presented.
+Service learning projects will continue and a special topic presentation will be required.

-PAS 6270 - Essentials of Musculoskeletal Care (Spring Semester)
+PAS 6270 - Essentials of Musculoskeletal Care